 Photo (1): Sulphur Channel

-The new Gwulo book begins like this ...
+The third Gwulo book begins like this ...

 Have you noticed how so many old Hong Kong photos have a harbour-related theme?

 The harbour is still important today, but it had a much greater impact on the people shown here, living in Hong Kong in the early 20th century.

 Today, almost all international visitors fly into the airport, but back then you sailed into the harbour.
 Today we shuttle between Hong Kong Island and Kowloon through one of the several tunnels.
 Then, you crossed the harbour by boat.

 Hong Kong’s international trade happened right in front of you, along the shores of the island and Kowloon, not out of sight in a distant container terminal.
 The harbour even kept you cool – in those days before air-conditioning, one of the few times you felt really cool during Hong Kong’s long summer was when you jumped in the sea for a swim.

 Finally, for tens of thousands of Hong Kong’s residents, the harbour was home.
 They lived on the countless junks and sampans dotted around Hong Kong’s bays and typhoon shelters.